scriptorron/indi_pylibcamera/README.md

 The configuration file must have the section `[driver]`.
 The most important keys are:
 - `DeviceName` (string): INDI name of the device.
 This allows to distinguish indi_pylibcamera devices in your setup.
-For instance you can have one Raspberry Pi with HQ camera as main camera for taking photos and a second Raspberry Pi with a V1 camera for auto guiding.
+For instance you can have one Raspberry PI with HQ camera as main camera for taking photos and a second Raspberry PI with a V1 camera for auto guiding.
 The INI files in the installation directors set the `DeviceName` to "pylibcamera Main", "pylibcamera2 Guide", "pylibcamera3", "pylibcamera4" and "pylibcamera5" for the 5 driver instances.
 - `SelectCameraDevice` (number): The driver can connect to different camera devices.
 Your client software will show you a list of available devices (for instance: "imx477, Num0, Loc2" or "imx477, Num1, Loc2") and it may have the